 FEBS Constituent Societies can apply for FEBS support for a distinguished plenary lecture (a ‘FEBS National Lecture’) to enhance a Society scientific meeting.
 An engraved glass award is provided by FEBS for presentation to the FEBS National Lecturer.

 The FEBS3+ Meetings programme supports scientific meetings equivalent to an annual national scientific meeting of a Constituent Society but organized through collaboration of at least three FEBS Constituent Societies.
 Applications for events in a given year are assessed in the preceding autumn/winter by the FEBS Congress Counsellor in consultation with the FEBS Secretary General and FEBS Treasurer.

 The hosting of this flagship event of FEBS is awarded to a different FEBS Constituent Society (or Societies) each year.
 Bids, which should include provision of a pre-Congress Young Scientists’ Forum (YSF) satellite meeting, are invited from FEBS Constituent Societies approximately 3.5 years ahead of the event.
 More information is available from the FEBS Congress Counsellor.

 Event grants open to institutes

 FEBS and IUBMB collaborate with the four core research institutions of the ENABLE consortium to offer funding to new research institutions interested in hosting one of the yearly FEBS-IUBMB-ENABLE conference series.
 The 2022 event was awarded to the Institute of Biomedicine of Seville (IBiS), the 2023 to the University of Cologne, and the 2024 to the Nanyang Technological University – NTU Singapore.
-All host institutions are selected after an open call; the 2025 call is now open (the deadline to apply is 15 April 2023).
+The host institution for the 2025 event is currently under review.
 For more information on FEBS-IUBMB-ENABLE conferences, visit the event page on this website and the ENABLE website.